 Let’s take a step back.
 The perception you have of the IRS audit process is probably vastly different from the reality.
 Being audited doesn’t mean you’re going to jail, and it doesn’t mean your auditor is out to get you.

 But in order to think that way, you need to actually understand the IRS audit.
 What is an audit, and how does it work?
 What does an auditor do?
-What triggers an audit?
+And what triggers an audit?
 And what do you do if you get audited?

 Today, we’re going to answer all your burning questions.